SkippyHub/nodemon-express-ts-cross-fetch-JWT-cookies/readme.md

-# Barebones nodemon express server with cross-fetch and cookies.
+# Barebones nodemon express ts server  with cross-fetch and cookies.
 This has a dockerhub v2 api fetch as an example to get you started.

 use nvm,npm (latest, *16*), pnpm!